 Cons:

-- Not true GPS -- relies on nearby Apple devices
+- Not true GPS (relies entirely on nearby Apple devices)

 - Poor performance in rural or wooded areas

-- Requires a third-party holder to attach to collar
+- Requires a third-party holder to attach to a collar

 - Apple only; no Android support